poupou-web3/sybil-scorer/README.md

 To use this package you will need an API key from flipside that you can get
 here: https://sdk.flipsidecrypto.xyz/shroomdk/apikeys

+Useful example script are provided in the script folder.

 ### sblegos and sbutils

 sblegos provides the following analysis of legos: